Two Big, Embarrassing CONFESSIONS

-I recognized that Chelsea and I had reached our Power Struggle stage.
+I recognized that Amy and I had reached our Power Struggle stage.

 Armed with this insight and relentless determination, I began figuring out how to get past the Power Struggle stage – with the hope that I could win her back in the process.

 I enlisted the help of a top relationship coach and even trained and got certified as a relationship coach myself.

 It took me SIX long and humbling months before Amy felt close enough to me to come back.

 But our victory was short lived because 2 months later, we broke up again – this time because she didn’t believe that she could be in a relationship without losing herself.